 “This whole license process sounds like a lot of work.”

 Yeah, I know.
 It is.
 I’ve see the painful back-and-forths, the 20 email long thread with managers and artists and labels and publishers, the expensive license fees required by companies, the claims on videos even though you have permission, and… it’s pretty terrible, if we’re all being honest here.

 Yes you heard that right – it’s simple, safe, and free to use music in your videos with Thematic!

 It’s simple, because we handle all of the sync licensing for you.
-You don’t have to worry about tracking down and emailing back and forth with the copyright owners.
+You don’t have to worry about tracking down and emailing back and forth with the copyright owners (sometimes also called copyright holders).
 We think you should be spending your time creating and sharing great content, not drowning in paperwork.

 It’s safe, because you will not be claimed for using the music.
 Seriously.
 With Thematic, your videos remain claim-free and copyright-free so long as you include the provided artist promotion in your video description.